49115566/SafeHaven/docs/event-description.md

 • Create new ways for communities to interact with emergency services
 Key dates
 **August 21 \- September 18:** Submit your team's idea (up to 5 people per team) based on the challenge questions.
 Email generative-ai-hackathon-telco@amazon.com with:
 • Subject: "Breaking Barriers: Public Safety & Network Intelligence Innovation"
-• Team name
-• Names of all participating developers
-• Proposal (0.5-1 page) as attachment
-Proposals will be accepted to attend the in-person event on a rolling basis.
-Spots are limited so don’t wait to apply\!
-**September 2025:** Attend online Immersion Days hosted by AWS and partners to learn about generative AI technology on AWS.
-**September 19 – September 21:** Hackathon days, culminating in the winners announcement on September 21st at 3PM.
-View terms and conditions [here](https://pages.awscloud.com/rs/112-TZM-766/images/BreakingBarriersSMU%20%281%29.docx?version=1).